Timberland Conservation and Fire Resiliency Program

 California's Forests

 Forests cover one-third of California's land area.1, 2 They are home to a diverse array of natural communities which include threatened and endangered species.
-In addition to providing habitat, forests offer California's human population a variety of benefits, including:
+In addition to providing habitat for California's fish and wildlife, forests contribute a variety of benefits to Californian's, including:

 • supplying water